 For the reasons listed above, we will be focusing only on one-against-one multi-class classification in the rest of this article.

 The (Kernel) Support Vector Machine code presented here is also part of Accord.NET, a framework I've been building over the years.
 It is built on top of AForge.NET, a popular framework for computer vision and machine learning, aggregating various topics I needed through my past researches.
 Currently, it has implementations for PCA, KPCA, LDA, KDA, LR, PLS, SVMs, HMMs, LM-ANN, and lots other acronyms.
-It is being hosted at Google Code, in https://code.google.com/p/accord/.
+The project is hosted in GitHub, at https://github.com/accord-net/framework/.
 For the latest version of this code which may contain the latest bug-fixes, corrections, enhancements, and features, I highly recommend the download of the latest version of Accord.NET directly from the project's site.

 The classes for the machines included in the source code are shown below.

 KernelSupportVectorMachine class extends

 SupportVectorMachine with Kernels.

 KernelSupportVectorMachines working in a one-against-one voting scheme to perform multi-class classification.
 The code presented here and the framework offers an extensive list of machine learning kernel functions to chose from.